rohr-the-polyhobbyist/EXUBERANTEXPLORER/README.md

 ## Project Overview

 EXUBERANTEXPLORER is a project of education and fun.
-In this project, I will learn to use web APIs, possibly some web scraping, and eventually, some ML.
+In this project, I will learn to use web APIs and do some ML on Magic: The Gathering (MTG) cards.
 While I don't have any intention to turn this project into a web application, that could be something I eventually like to do as well!
 Some ideas and checkpoints I hope to achieve:

 - Successfully connect with Scryfall's Web API to get MTG card data
 - Do something fun and basic with this data
 - Successfully web scrape some MTG commander format data from another source
 - Do something fun and basic with this data

-## Features

-- Pull Magic: The Gathering card data from Scryfall web API
-  - Uses `requests` for HTTP requests
-- ~~Web scraping of Magic: The Gathering card data~~
-  - ~~Uses `BeautifulSoup` for parsing HTML~~
-- ~~Data processing and analysis using embedding techniques~~
-  - ~~Uses `numpy` for numerical operations~~
-  - ~~Uses `scikit-learn` for machine learning algorithms~~
+I've decided to separate the functions I develop for this project into my `tithe_extractor` package: https://github.com/rohr-the-polyhobbyist/tithe-extractor.
+This project repo will include primarily jupyter notebooks and python scripts to request, store, clean, process, and visualize MTG card data.
+Eventually, it'd be cool to be able to make deckbuilding recommendations, but for now that goal is far off!

 ## Installation